-Here's my guide to visiting Austria's Wachau Valley, with all the must see sites and historic landmarks for your bucket list.
+Here’s my guide to visiting Austria’s Wachau Valley.
+This Wachau guide takes you to all the top must visit attractions and historic landmarks along this natural UNESCO-listed site.

-The Wachau Valley's beauty is so renowned that it's a UNESCO site.
-It should definitely be on your European bucket list.
+The Wachau Valley’s beauty is so renowned that it’s a UNESCO site.
+It should definitely be on your Europe bucket list.

 We arrived in Krems on a brilliantly sunshine-y day in October.
 There are paths on both sides of the river and boats can shuttle you from side to side.